Keeping the right records

 - can't be false or misleading

-- must include all the required information for each employee
+- have to include all the required information for each employee

 For a full list of information that must be kept for each employee, go to our Record-keeping page.
-To comply with the law you need to make and keep the full list of information for each employee.
+There are additional records you need to keep for pieceworkers.
+To comply with the law, you need to make and keep the full list of information for each employee

 To download templates, go to our Record-keeping page.